komahanb/komahanb.github.io/_projects/computational-infrastructure.md

 ### (II) Computational Sensitivity Analysis Methods

-My focus in this subject is along two trajectories: (i) to obtain derivatives necessary to solve large scale optimization problems from aerospace vehicle design, and (ii) explorations into the integration of sensitivity analysis within the context of linear/non-linear solution algorithms.
+My research in this subspace is along two trajectories: (i) to obtain derivatives necessary to solve large scale optimization problems from aerospace vehicle design, and (ii) explorations into the integration of sensitivity analysis within the context of linear/non-linear solution algorithms.

 ![](/files/derivative-methods.png)